-Studies of KEYTRUDA (pembrolizumab) - from the largest immuno-oncology program in the industry with more than 550 trials - include a wide variety of cancers and treatment settings.
-The KEYTRUDA clinical program seeks to understand factors that predict a patient's likelihood of benefitting from treatment with KEYTRUDA, including the exploration of several different biomarkers across a broad range of tumors.
+Merck has the industry's largest immuno-oncology clinical research program, which currently involves more than 700 trials studying KEYTRUDA across a wide variety of cancers and treatment settings.
+The KEYTRUDA clinical program seeks to understand the role of KEYTRUDA across cancers and the factors that may predict a patient's likelihood of benefitting from treatment with KEYTRUDA, including exploring several different biomarkers.